General Partners and Staff

 Odette worked with Matū from February 2019 through to the end of November 2019.
 She is now Business Intelligence Manager at Alimetry, one of Matū’s portfolio companies.

 Odette was a research intern for Matū, responsible for helping with research for Matū’s market intelligence activities and due diligence operations.

 Odette was involved with Return on Science as an investment committee member, sitting on the Auckland Momentum and Digital Technologies committees.
 She was also involved with the university organisation Chiasma, which aims to up-skill and connect students in STEM with relevant industries.

-Born in Auckland, she has an undergraduate degree in Biotechnology from the University of Auckland and WAS completing her Masters in Bioscience Enterprise at the University of Auckland.
+Born in Auckland, she has an undergraduate degree in Biotechnology and a Masters in Bioscience Enterprise from the University of Auckland.
 Throughout her undergraduate studies she had interests in microbiology and immunology.
 She is particularly interested in how we can harness microbes to solve a variety of problems.

 Shannon was an Observer with Matū from July 2019 through to September 2020.
 Shannon is involved with several organisations across the innovation ecosystem.
 She has a BSc(Genetics) and a Post Graduate Diploma and Masters in Bioscience Enterprise from the University of Auckland and comes from a tech transfer background, in which she negotiated contracts between universities and industry, and then moved on to proposal and policy management to hone her skill in creating successful proposals.

 Shannon has an interest in strategy and governance and is a happily vocal advocate for the value of diversity of thought and representation in leadership and strategy planning.
 Outside of work and observing, Shannon is a board member of the Monte Cecilia Housing trust, which provides emergency supported housing to families who are homeless or with a serious housing need.